 When control reaches an await keyword, the expression that follows it produces a task.
 Control then returns to the caller so that it can continue to do work while the task completes asynchronously.

-Some time after the task completes, control resumes at the point following the await.
+Sometime after the task completes, control resumes at the point following the await.
 If the awaited task produces a result, that result is then obtained.
 If it faulted, the exception is thrown.

 A return statement in an async method causes the task associated with the method invocation to become completed; if the return statement has a value, the value returned becomes the result of the task.